harounebrk/blockchain_simulation_with_jade/README.md

 Welcome to the blockchain simulation project.

-To make this project works please follow the following steps:
+To make this project work, please follow the following steps:

 1- Create a new Java project and add jade.jar and guava-23.0.jar files to the referenced libraries of the project.
    (Download the jade.jar file from "https://jade.tilab.com/download/jade/license/jade-download/" and the guava-23.0.jar file from "https://repo1.maven.org/maven2/com/google/guava/guava/23.0/")